tufaylasaf/AI_Trailblazers_Z-II/README.md

-# Project Name
+# Z-II

-A brief description of your React Native project.
+Solution for the Hackathon Phase of Tech-Triathlon 2023 by [Rootcode](https://tech-triathlon.rootcode.io)

 ## Table of Contents